allegro/blog/_posts/2022-02-03-visual-thinking.md

 That was a bit unexpected.
 He was just trying to match what he already knew from onboarding days with what was just said.
 It was really difficult to follow team discussion at the same time.
 It was a standard planning session, held over Zoom, with his distributed team.
-Someone was already sharing screen and the story summary, along with acceptance criteria, was visible.
+Someone was already sharing their screen and the story summary, along with acceptance criteria, was visible.
 They were developing an online store and the current topic was: basket price reduction for active users.
 In short: users who spent more than 50€ for the last 7 days should have a discount applied during the checkout process.